 Medicare payment changes:

 The health law created an agency within Medicare, called The Center for Medicare and Medicaid Innovation, that was tasked with exploring new ways to pay doctors and hospitals that would reduce costs while maintaining quality.
 The HHS secretary has the authority to force doctors and hospitals to participate in the experiments and new payment models.
-Some have proved unpopular with physician and hospital groups, in particular the idea of paying providers so-called bundled payments for packages of care, rather than allowing them to bill item-by-item; one such package covers hip and knee replacements, from the time of surgery through post-surgical rehabilitation.
-Price, as a former orthopedic surgeon himself, would likely act to scale back, delay or cancel that project, since he “has been a critic in the past,” says Dan Mendelson, president of Avalere Health, a Washington-based consulting firm.
+Some have proven unpopular with physician and hospital groups, in particular the idea of paying providers so-called bundled payments for packages of care, rather than allowing them to bill item-by-item; one such package covers hip and knee replacements, from the time of surgery through post-surgical rehabilitation.
+Price, as a former orthopedic surgeon himself, would likely act to scale back, delay or cancel that project, as he “has been a critic in the past,” says Dan Mendelson, president of Avalere Health, a Washington, D.C.-based consulting firm.

 Planned Parenthood funding: